The birth of your child will be one of the most exciting, life-changing days of your life. But it will also be messy. Very messy.

 They may not look impressive, but they’ll handle anything your body can throw at them.

 The weeks after birth will be uncomfortable and messy, but you’ll forget all about it every time you look at that little love of your life.
-New moms and those with a few babies under their belts, do you have any suggestions or advice for keeping the postpartum horror show under control?
-We’d love to hear about it in the comments!
+If you have any questions or detect a feel that your bleeding has increased since you have been discharged from the hospital, it is always best to contact your OB.